AxonIQ/axonserver-connector-dotnet/docs/axon_channel_design.md

-Similarly to the Java Connector for Axon Server, `AxonServerConnection`s get handed out to by the `AxonServerConnectionFactory`.
+Similarly to the Java Connector for Axon Server, `AxonServerConnection`s get handed out to the caller by the `AxonServerConnectionFactory`.
 The connection factory keeps track of all handed out connections so far.
 Connections are context bound, meaning that if you ask for the same context twice, you get back the same connection.
 For most applications, the `AxonServerConnectionFactory` and `AxonServerConnection` can be treated as singletons, meaning only a single instance needs to exist.